sanyamjain036/HacktoberFest2022/README.md

 - Start with any problem of your choice on [LeetCode](https://leetcode.com).
+Mention the Question link and also mention Time and Space complexity of your solution.